Reservoir computing with the Kuramoto model: Experiments

+and $\Delta t$ matched the simulation time step ($0.01\,\mathrm{s}$).
+The values of these parameters are summarized in Table 1 below.

-The $\omega$ of each oscillator in the Kuramoto model was obtained from the $g(\omega)$ distribution.
+The $\omega_i$ of each oscillator in the Kuramoto model was obtained from the distribution $g(\omega)$.
 We simulated two cases; the Gaussian distribution with mean $\Omega = 0.5$ and standard deviation 0.4, or uniform distribution on the interval $[0,1]$ (i.e. the mean value was also $\Omega = 0.5$).
-When the parameters were set in this way, the bifurcation points were $K_{\mathrm{c}} \sim 0.638$ (Gaussian distribution), $0.637$ (uniform distribution), respectively (Fig. \ref{fig:4} (b)).
+When the parameters were set in this way, the bifurcation points were $K_{\mathrm{c}} \sim 0.638$ (Gaussian distribution), $0.637$ (uniform distribution), respectively (Fig. \ref{fig:3} (b), see also Fig.~\ref{fig:2}).
 The reservoir computing performance was quantified by the mean squared error represented as

 where $T'$ is the number of the test step.
-As a result, the Kuramoto reservoir computing could predict the sine-wave one step after the input when $K>K_c$ (Fig. \ref{fig:5} (a)).
-The mean squared error was large when $K<K_c$, and the sine-wave was not well predicted, however, it became smaller when $K$ exceeded $K_c$ (Fig. \ref{fig:5} (b)).
-On the other hand, if $\Omega$=0, the mean squared error remained large even when $K>K_c$.
-In comparison with the case where $g(\omega)$ was uniformly distributed, for the Gaussian case, the mean squared error still existed when $K$ was around $K_c$ (Fig. \ref{fig:5} (c)).
-This is because, for the Gaussian, the order parameter continuously changes at $K=K_c$, while for the uniform distribution, it suddenly jumps to the value $r_1 = \pi/4$ (see Fig.~\ref{fig:2} and Fig.~\ref{fig:4} (b)).
+As a result, the Kuramoto reservoir computing could predict the Van der Pol oscillator one step after the input when $K_c<K$ (Fig. \ref{fig:4} (a)).
+The mean squared error was large when $K<K_c$, and the oscillation was not well predicted, however, it became smaller when $K$ exceeded $K_c$ (Fig. \ref{fig:4} (b)).
+On the other hand, if $\Omega = 0$, the mean squared error remained large even when $K_c<K$.